kulshekhar/ts-jest/docs/user/config.md

 ---
 title: Configuration
 ---
-TSJest configuration is done within Jest configuration object.
+ts-jest configuration is done within Jest configuration object.
 This latest can be in `package.json` under the `jest` property, or in its own `jest.config.js` file.
-The later is prefered since it's a JavaScript file, but it depends on your needs and preference.
+The later is preferred since it's more customizable, but it depends on your needs and preference.

 ## Jest preset

 ### Basic usage

-In most of the case, simply adding `preset: 'ts-jest'` to your Jest config should be enough starting using TypeScript with Jest (suposing you did add `ts-jest` to your dev. npm dependencies of course):
+ts-jest defines a preset which Jest can use.
+In most of the case, simply adding `preset: 'ts-jest'` to your Jest config should be enough starting using TypeScript with Jest.

 <div class="row"><div class="col-md-6" markdown="block">